GwentAPI/gwentapi/DATABASE_INSTRUCTIONS.md

 Assuming that you have a running mongoDB instance and you are located in the submodule folder:

 1. Compile the program
-2. Obtain a copy of the card date in json
+2. Obtain a copy of the card data in json
 3. Run manipulator by inputing the json file ``manipulator -db gwentapi -input data.json``